Classic Exakta Cameras: Books and Web Links

 A more general book, with a small section on Exakta and Exa.

-Unfortunately, this enjoyable and interesting source contains a number of significant factual errors and omissions, limiting its usefulness for a collector.
+Unfortunately, this enjoyable and interesting source contains a number of significant factual errors and omissions, limiting its usefulness to a collector.
 It is a fine reading, still, for anyone interested in photographic equipment.

 Ultimate Exakta Repair

-privately published by Miles Upton, one ofthe top Exakta experts in the world, and also a repairman.
+by Miles Upton, one of the top Exakta experts in the world, and also a repairman.

 This is a step-by-step description of cleaning, adjustment and lubrication of an Exakta Varex or Varex IIa.
-I don't have this one yet, but I'm planning to get it, so stay tuned.
+I don't have this one, as I'm missing the necessary manual skills.
+If you need a copy, check Mr. Upton's Web site.

 Exakta manuals are sometimes offered on eBay auctions or by antique camera dealers — often at a price.
 Many are, however available on the Web.
-Try the following links:
+Try the following link:

 |Back to my main Exakta page|